marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/subdirectories-of-gcc.rst

-  the subdirectories :samp:`c` (for C), :samp:`cp` (for C++), :samp:`objc` (for Objective-C), :samp:`objcp` (for Objective-C++), and :samp:`lto` (for LTO) are documented in this manual (see :ref:`Passes and Files of the Compiler <passes>`);
+  the subdirectories :samp:`c` (for C), :samp:`cp` (for C++), :samp:`objc` (for Objective-C), :samp:`objcp` (for Objective-C++), and :samp:`lto` (for LTO) are documented in this manual (see :ref:`passes`);
   those for other languages are not.
-See :ref:`Anatomy of a Language Front End <front-end>`, for details of the files in these directories.
+See :ref:`front-end`, for details of the files in these directories.

 :samp:`common`